confluentinc/event-streaming-patterns/docs/event-sink/event-sink-connector.md

 );
 ```

 When connecting a system like a relational database to Kafka, the most common option is to use [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html).
-The connector reads events from the event streaming platform, performs any necessary transformations, and writes the events to the specified Event Sink.
+The connector reads events from the [Event Streaming Platform](../event-stream/event-streaming-platform.md), performs any necessary transformations, and writes the [Events](../event/event.md) to the specified [Event Sink](../event-sink/event-sink.md).
-Event Sink Connector is a specific implementation of an [Event Sink](event-sink.md).

 ## Considerations
 * There are many Event Sink Connectors readily available for Apache Kafka, e.g. connectors for relational databases or object storage systems like AWS S3.
 See [Confluent Hub](https://www.confluent.io/hub/) for available connectors.